yzhouas/yzhouas.github.io/_pages/about.md

 # Recent News
 * 24 Feb, 2019.
-One paper is accepted by CVPR 2019.
+One paper is accepted in CVPR 2019.
 * 3 Nov, 2018.
-One [paper](https://arxiv.org/abs/1804.05275) realted to person-reidentification and a student abstract about image denoising are accepted by AAAI 2019.
+One [paper](https://arxiv.org/abs/1804.05275) realted to person-reidentification and a student abstract about image denoising are accepted in AAAI 2019.
 * 7 May, 2018.
 In the multi-model emotional behavior challenge, We ranked 3rd place in arousal task.
 The leaderboard is [here](https://www2.informatik.uni-hamburg.de/wtm/OMG-EmotionChallenge/#).
 The technical report is [here](https://arxiv.org/abs/1805.00625).
 Results are presented at WCCI/IJCNN 2018.
 * 19 April, 2018.
 One [paper](https://arxiv.org/abs/1804.07353) related to unsupervised representation learning appears in arxiv.
 * 27 Feb, 2018.
 One [Survey](https://ieeexplore.ieee.org/abstract/document/8373914) related to low-quality face detection is accepted by FG 2018.